CoachLogix/ember-paper-swiper/README.md

 This is an ember-paper addon that implements material design's onboarding "Top user benefits" using ember-paper.
 (More info: https://material.io/guidelines/growth-communications/onboarding.html#onboarding-top-user-benefits)

+## Demo

+You can see how this addon looks like at https://github.com/CoachLogix/ember-paper-swiper

+Try resizing your browser to see how it responds to different breakpoints, particularly landscape vs portrait on smaller devices.

 ## Installation

 Just run